bl4ck5un/tc-website/content/getstarted.md

 - `timestamp`: reserved.
 Unused for now.
 - `requestData`: data specifying query parameters.
 The format depends on the query type.

+When the `request` function is called, a request is logged by event `RequestInfo()`.
+The function returns a `requestId` that is uniquely assigned to this request.
+The application contract can use the `requestId` to check the response or status of a request in its logs.
+The Town Crier server watches events and processes a request once logged by `RequestInfo()`.

 Requesters must prepay the gas cost incurred by the Town Crier server in relaying a response to the application contract. `msg.value` is the amount of `wei` a requester pays and is recorded as `Request.fee`.